Kolodez2106/are-you-ok/README.md

 ### Wake lock

 * Disable wake lock if no device is connected and replace by an Android alarm in order to save phone battery.

+## Updates

+### v1.26

+* Connecting to pulse device is now supported since API 18 (through BroadcastReceiver) instead of API 21 (through BluetoothLeScanner).
+* Contacts can now also be added manually by typing their name and phone number.
+* Default checking time is increased from 30 to 120 seconds.

 ## Acknowledgements